coopernurse/node-pool/README.md

 ## Linting

 We use eslint and the `standard` ruleset.
-At the moment linting is not done as part of the test suite but this will probably change in the future.
-You should ideally lint your code before making any PR's patches etc.

-Becuase the linting tools require nodejs >= `0.10` but we test against `0.8` and `0.6` installation of the tools is done via `npm run lint-install`.
-Some kind of optionalDevDependencies would be great!

-    $ npm run lint-install
-    $ npm run lint

 ## License